Top 31 Python Projects | Beginner to Advanced (Updated 2023)

-In the driver code, firstly we are giving background color to the left part of the screen(as shown in the image below).
-Since it is a small window to give input year so we set its dimension as 250×140.
+In the driver code, firstly, we are giving background color to the left part of the screen(as shown in the image below).
+Since it is a small window to give input year, we set its dimension as 250×140.
 In the button line below year_field, we call showCalendar function that we made above.
 This function shows us the full calendar for an input year.

-Now, we need to adjust the widgets in the calendar also, for that we define the location in the grid for everything.
+Now, we need to adjust the widgets in the calendar also, and for that, we define the location in the grid for everything.
 You can play by changing grid row and column parameters to explore more.

-3. Convert Image to a Pencil Sketch using Python
+Implementation of Convert Image to a Pencil Sketch Project Using Python

 This is going to be an interesting yet one of the best python projects.
 We will be writing the code step by step with the explanation.

 We will use the OpenCV library for this project.
-Install it using pip install opencv-python command.
+Install it using the pip install opencv-python command.

-Step 1: Find an image that you want to convert to a pencil sketch.
+Step 1: Find an image you want to convert to a pencil sketch.

 We are going to use a dog image.
 You can choose whatever you want.

 Step 2: Read the image in RBG format and then convert it to a grayscale image.
 Now, the image is turned into a classic black-and-white photo.
 You can refer to the following syntax

 inverted_image = 255 - gray_image